team19-haql/haql-rover/doc/src/software/traverse_layer.md

 [source](https://github.com/team19-haql/haql-rover/tree/main/traverse_layer)

 This package provides a system that reads pointcloud data and generates a navigation map.
-### Pointcloud to gridmap
+## Pointcloud to gridmap

 The pointcloud to gridmap node does some basic processing to convert a 3d pointcloud into a 2d map.
 The internal representation of a map uses the [grid maps](https://github.com/ANYbotics/grid_map) package.
+This processing is in the pointcloud to gridmap component.

-### Traverse Map
+## Traverse Map

 Traverse layer does the processing to calculate traversability.
 The algorithm uses a 15 stage filter described below.
+This logic is in the traverse layer component.

+This component also handles map storage, instead of throwing away map data after we leave its range, we store it in a global map.
+We store a high resolution global map which currently doesn't do anything, and a low resolution global map which is used for long distance path planning.

 ### Filter